GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 updated: 2023-02-22
 ---

-Manifest V3 (Manifest V3) is a major step forward in steering towards our [vision for the extensions platform](/docs/extensions/mv3/intro/platform-vision/).
+Manifest V3 is a major step forward in steering towards our [vision for the extensions platform](/docs/extensions/mv3/intro/platform-vision/).
 Manifest V3 focuses on the three pillars of that vision: privacy, security, and performance, while preserving and improving our foundation of capability and